UAV-Research-Centre-UGent/academic-kickstart/content/authors/sofie-vannerom/_index.md

 - PhD Students
 ---

-Louis Daniels obtained his master’s degree in Biochemical Engineering Technology in 2019.
-He is currently working as a PhD researcher on precision agriculture, more specifically on remote sensing of nutrient deficiencies in vineyards through multispectral imaging.
-His project is funded by VLAIO (Baekeland-mandate) and his promotors are Kris Audenaert (promotor), Wouter Maes (co-promotor) and Yves Dejaegher (co-promotor).
+Sofie Van Nerom obtained her master’s degree in bioscience engineering at Ghent University in 2021.
+She is currently working as a PhD researcher on the CLIMABIS project involving an IPM approach on the control of yellow rust and drought stress in wheat.
+The project is supervised by prof. Wouter Maes, prof. Pieter Spanoghe and prof. Geert Haesaert.